Lombiq/Orchard-Training-Demo-Module/Readme.md

 3. Add these projects as references to the web project.
 4. Run the web project (F5 or CTRL+F5).
 5. Setup the website using the "Training Demo" recipe.

+The [Open-Source Orchard Core Extensions](https://github.com/Lombiq/Open-Source-Orchard-Core-Extensions) repository showcases such a web app (and it also contains all of Lombiq's open-source Orchard themes and modules as a bonus!).

 ## Using this module for training purposes